Destructive tornado outbreak expected to slam the South for second time in 8 days

 “Residents across the Deep South NEED to prepare for significant weather today, including the very real potential for violent, long track tornadoes,” wrote the Weather Service office in Jackson, Miss.
 “They need to have a plan in place NOW which includes having multiple ways to get warning information and [knowing] where to take shelter should a tornado warning be issued for their location.”

-The sentiment was echoed by other Weather Service offices and broadcast meteorologists alike, the Weather Service in Birmingham writing “the synoptic pattern checks nearly all the boxes for a Deep South/Tennessee Valley outbreak.”
+The sentiment was echoed by other Weather Service offices and broadcast meteorologists, the Weather Service in Birmingham writing “the synoptic pattern checks nearly all the boxes for a Deep South/Tennessee Valley outbreak.”

-Their neighboring office in Huntsville described the air mass as “very unstable and downright volatile” while the Storm Prediction Center called the environment for violent, tornadic storms as “uncommon, upper echelon.”
+Their neighboring office in Huntsville described the air mass as “very unstable and downright volatile,” while the Storm Prediction Center called the environment for violent, tornadic storms as “uncommon, upper echelon.”

 Storms will swarm during much of the day before winding down and exiting east late Thursday night.